NEU 200 Cr.3

 Capstone Seminar in Neuroscience

 A seminar-style course designed for students to review and discuss primary literature on current subjects of importance in neuroscience.
 Students are expected to participate and lead discussions of research literature, develop and write novel review articles, and actively participate in the assessment of the neuroscience interdisciplinary minor.
 This course should follow the completion of the other courses in the core curriculum of the neuroscience interdisciplinary minor.
 Prerequisite: NEU 200; PHL/PSY 333; BIO 415 or BIO 446; BIO 465.
-Offered Annually.
+Pass/Fail grading.
+Offered Fall, Spring.